 I. Honor Code StatementAll students will sign the following pledge at the time they formally accept admission to the College.
 Students who have not signed the pledge will not be allowed to register for classes.

 II.
 Academic Dishonesty

-Any form of academic dishonesty is a serious offense in an academic community.
-At Hamilton such dishonesty will often result in removal from the course, assignment of an XF* for the course, or separation from the College community, or some combination of these.
+Any form of academic dishonesty is a serious offense in our community, whether or not it occurs in the context of a course.
+In the case of coursework, such dishonesty can result in removal from the course with an XW* or assignment of an XF* for the course.
+Academic dishonesty in coursework or any activity where a student is a representative of Hamilton or that involves any use of Hamilton community resources can also result in separation from the College community.
 It is essential, therefore, that every student understands the standards of academic honesty and how to avoid dishonesty by proper acknowledgment of intellectual indebtedness.
 The Honor Court will not excuse a lack of awareness or understanding of what constitutes academic dishonesty.
 Any attempt to commit any of the following infractions also constitutes academic dishonesty.
 Academic dishonesty includes but is not limited to:

 III.
 Student Obligation

 Aside from refraining from all forms of academic dishonesty, Hamilton students are expected to take proactive steps to support the Honor Code and to respond to incidents of academic dishonesty.
 Such steps may include: signing the pledges on exams and papers stating that the assignment has been completed in accordance with the Honor Code; informally discussing the Honor Code with other students, especially incoming students; or taking appropriate action when witnessing suspected dishonesty.